study-ORCATech-cloud/docker-labs/Compose/LAB03-EnvironmentConfig/exercise1/README.md

 - Environment variables provide a way to configure applications without changing code
 - Docker Compose makes it easy to specify and override environment variables
 - Environment variables should be used for configuration that changes between environments
 - Docker Compose supports variable substitution using ${VARIABLE:-default} syntax
+- Variables in the compose file follow a specific precedence order